dancer1325/hashicorp/vault/CLI/sampleCLICommands.md

   * `vault login -method=userpass username=alfredo`
     * Login via userpass with alfredo user

+* Operator
+  * Group subcommands for operators interacting with Vault
+  * `vault operator raft subcommands`
+    * Groups subcommands for operators to manage the Integrated Storage Raft backend
+    * `vault operator raft list-peers`
+      * List set of unsealed peers in the Raft cluster
+    * `vault operator raft join LeaderVaultNodeApiAddr`
+      * Run in a Vault node to join ass peer of the Raft cluster
+        * It also initializes the Vault node
+  * `vault operator unseal`
+    * Unseal a Vault server, providing unseal keys
+  * `vault operator step-down`
+    * Step down an active Vault node within an HA cluster, to pass to standBy and leaving to be leader Vault node.

 * Policy
   * `vault policy list`
   * `vault policy read kv-policy`